 Through a ‘seeding grant’, short-term, exploratory research projects can be supported.
 The results will determine the potential and long-term feasibility of the research.
-A seeding grant allows young colleagues with ideas for new research initiatives, that may be high-risk projects, to start working on their research project with a seeding grant.
+A seeding grant allows young colleagues with ideas for new research initiatives, that may be high-risk projects, to start working on their research project.

-Last year, the EAU’s Research Foundation (EAU RF) announced the availability of new grants for short-term studies ‘seeding grants’.
-A final selection from the 30 submissions was made during the Annual EMUC Congress in Amsterdam, last November, following personal interviews with candidates.
-Two were funded with € 25,000 each.
+Last year, the EAU Research Foundation (EAU RF) announced the availability of ‘seeding grants’ for short-term studies.
+A final selection from the 30 submissions was made during the first months of 2020.
+Following personal interviews with candidates, one was funded with € 25,000.

 The EAU RF is pleased to announce another opportunity for seeding grants, with the aim of supporting highly innovative and original research by a junior investigator.
-The call for applications is currently open, with deadlines closing on Wednesday February 19th, 2020 (notification) and February 26th, 2020 (grant application).
+The call for applications is currently open, with a deadline closing on Wednesday 31 March 2021.

-Applicants are invited to submit 1-year research projects with a total budget up to €25,000.
-These projects should be designed to collect or strengthen preliminary data and to help the start of clinical trials or other clinical research projects with, possible qualification for future external competitive funding.
+Applicants are invited to submit one-year research projects with a total budget of up to €25,000.
+These projects should be designed to collect or strengthen preliminary data and to help the start of clinical trials or other clinical research projects with possible qualification for future external, competitive funding.
 Preliminary data is not required in the application.
 Seeding grants will be awarded only in clinical research.

-Funding for this Call for Application amounts to a maximum of € 50,000 in total for 2 projects.
-The applicant must be an academically active researcher/clinician and member of the EAU and be younger than 40 at submission deadline.
+Funding amounts to a maximum of € 50,000 in total for two projects.
+The applicant must be an academically active researcher/clinician, a member of the EAU, and be younger than 40 at the time of the submission deadline.
 The total project period is one year.
-Successful projects will start in May 2020 and will end on May 2021.
+Successful projects will start in June 2021 and will end in June 2022.

 The maximum budget request is € 25,000.
-Funds can be spent on salaries (including the grant holder) and/or consumables/reagents/subcontracts.
+Funds can be spent on salaries (including that of the grant holder) and/or consumables/reagents/subcontracts.
 Payment of internal facilities/clinical costs is allowed up to € 5,000.
-The budget description must be accurate and every item must be justified in the appropriate section of the application form.
+The budget description must be accurate, and every item must be justified in the appropriate section of the application form.

 - Research involving human subjects and/or vertebrate animals must comply with the relevant European and national laws.